-We say there us a chemical change in a matter when the internal make-up (molecules) of the object changes.
+We say there is a chemical change in a matter when the internal make-up (molecules) of the object changes.
 Unlike a physical change, chemical changes cannot be reversed.
-Changes that cannot be reversed are called Non-reversible Change.
+Changes that cannot be reversed are called Non-reversible Changes.

-A good example is the change that occurs when you fry an egg:
+A good example is a change that occurs when you fry an egg:

 Here is another example: